serghiou/mendelian-randomization/short.md

 ### How do we do this in R?

 In R, it is possible to run an IV analysis using several packages.
 The most commonly used ones are `AER`, `ivmodel` and `ivpack`.
 In the example below, I am using a well-known dataset to identify the causal effect of education on log-wage earned.
-To do so, I am using father education and mother education as IVs - it is possible to have more than one IVs.
-This code was modified from the STATS 266 course at Stanford University.
+To do so, I am using father education and mother education as IVs (it is possible to have more than one IVs).
+This code was modified from the [STATS 266](http://rogosateaching.com/somgen290/) course at Stanford University.

 ```
 # Import packages